Mangosata/Group_D_Gomoku/README.md

 ```bash
 git clone https://github.com/Mangosata/Group_D_Gomoku.git
 ```
-Next, to run the graphic version, you should download and install GTK 3.0 first, here is the download link:
+Next, to run the graphic version, you should download and install GTK +3.0 first (we provide a simple and fast way to install GTK +3.0 on Ubuntu, please see below for details), here is the download link:

 - For windows:
   - https://www.gtk.org/docs/installations/windows/